 So, it transfers the rotation of the crankshaft to the camshaft.
 Then, the rotating camshaft, activates the valves.
 Consequently, providing air and fuel to the cylinders.
-Also, expelling combustion gases to the exhaust system.
+Also, expelling combustion gases, to the exhaust system.

-The timing belt looks similar to a serpentine belt in appearance.
-In contrast, they typically have square teeth on the inside surface.
+The belt looks similar, to a serpentine belt in appearance.
+In contrast, they typically have, square teeth on the inside surface.

-Also, Usually constructed of rubber reinforced with nylon.
-Consequently, One vehicle component often overlooked during routine maintenance; is the timing belt.
+Usually constructed of rubber reinforced with nylon.
+Also, often overlooked, during routine maintenance.

-If It Fails, The Engine Will Stop And The Car Will Coast To A Stop
+If It Fails, The Engine Will Stop And The Vehicle Will, Coast To A Stop

-The lucky motorist will only have the inconvenience of being; stranded on the side of the road.
-On the other hand, the engine might suffer severe; if not catastrophic; damage to its internal components.
-As a result, this potential disaster can be avoided; easily and relatively inexpensively by replacing it.
+The lucky motorist, will only have the inconvenience; of being stranded on the side of the road.
+On the other hand, the engine might suffer severe; if not catastrophic, damage to its internal components.
+However, this potential disaster, can be avoided; easily and relatively inexpensively, by replacing the timing belt.

-So, The valves and pistons are constantly moving up and down; at very high speeds.
-When the pistons are down; the valves are open.
-When the pistons are up; the valves are closed.
-Furthermore, Some engines don’t allow clearance between a valve at its lowest point; and a piston at its highest.
+So, the valves and pistons are constantly moving up and down, at very high speeds.
+When the pistons are down, the valves are open.
+When the pistons are up, the valves are closed.
+Furthermore, some engines, don’t allow clearance between; a valve at its lowest point and a piston at its highest.
 Consequently, known as an interference engine.

-As a result, The timing belt is the critical link to ensure that these components don’t collide.
+Consequently, the timing belt, is the critical link, to ensure that these components, don’t collide.

 - Cylinder head